abaynew-guadie/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

- Inventing is a combination of brains and materials.
+a program that prints all numbers from 0 to 98 in decimal and in hexadecimal